nkefeyan-22-26/IV-Analysis-Replication/MidtermProject/README.md

 3. Run `01_Data_Cleaning.ipynb` to reproduce the processed `.csv.gz` files
 4. Run `02_Replication_Analysis.ipynb` to reproduce all IV results

+## AI Tools Acknowledgement
+The heterogeneous treatment effects extension in `03_Extension_Analysis.ipynb`, including the IV-2SLS subgroup models by race and gender, the forest plot visualizations, and the written interpretation of results, were developed with the assistance of Claude (Anthropic, claude.ai).
+Claude was used as a collaborative coding and writing tool to design the interaction model specifications, generate the forest plots, and draft the methods and results documentation.
+All analytical decisions and interpretations were reviewed and directed by the project author.

 ## Environment
 - Python 3.10+
 - pandas, numpy, statsmodels, linearmodels, matplotlib, jupyter